How to see incognito history: Android, Mac, Windows

 Chrome's Incognito Mode allows you to surf the web without leaving a trace, so that you may browse privately.
 However, this theoretically implies that there's no record, or history, of your search history.
 Luckily there are still some ways to find your history.
-Below we explain how to in greater detail.
+Below we explain how to in greater detail of how you can see your incognito on Chrome on Android, Mac and Windows devices.

 If you're on Google Chrome, a great way to temporarily save your history in Incognito mode is to install Off The Record.
 This extension lets you access any closed tabs, as long as you're in the same browsing session.
 Once you close your browser, you will no longer be able to access you history in Incognito mode.